 People struggling with l’hyperthyroidism or other thyroid disease should be avoided, just like people who take antidepressant treatmentss, thepregnant or breastfeeding women.

 We take one dose in the morning and another at noon, and if necessary, you can take one before the evening meal, if you want to promote restful sleep.
-But don't take it before bed, where it could interfere with your sleep.
+But do not take it before bedtime, where it could interfere with your sleep.